dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 I know, you'll say that there's no harm in keeping those extra selfies in your phone.
 Right?

 Not in the short term.
-But over time, these photos will just clutter your devices taking up valuable disk space and [slow down your device](https://askleo.com/deal-with-computer-clutter-to-speed-things-up/).
+But over time, these photos will just clutter your devices taking up valuable disk space and [slowing down your device](https://askleo.com/deal-with-computer-clutter-to-speed-things-up/).

-Also, consider these -
+Also, think about these -
 + It's difficult to find specific photos when your collection is in a mess.
 + Organizing your collection saves you time spending searching for photos.
 + An organized photo collection can be a source of pride especially when you share them.